 The Graphic Truth: Are we headed for a food price crisis?

-Global food prices reached a six-year high in February, as a result of pandemic-related supply chain disruptions and climate issues — and more recently export restrictions.
-While the situation isn't yet as bad as in 2007-2008, when sharp increases in food prices triggered civil unrest across many parts of the world, the trend isn't a good one.
+Global food prices have jumped by one-third since a year ago, as a result of pandemic- and climate-related supply chain disruptions as well as export restrictions.
+While the situation isn't (yet) as bad as in 2007-2008, when sharp increases in food prices triggered civil unrest across many parts of the world, the trend isn't a good one.
 Food price inflation and, in more extreme cases, the risk of famine will only exacerbate the challenges of economic collapse and mass unemployment left behind by COVID.
-We take a look at how the global prices of five key food products have changed over the past 12 months.
+We take a look at how the global prices of five key food products have changed since the pandemic began.